-Wow!!!
-The past couple of days have been absolutely thrilling!
+Wow!
+The past few days have been absolutely thrilling!
 I didn’t think I would have enough time to write, but I am currently gathering my thoughts on my little travel notebook in a coach on the way to Liverpool.

 I mean, where do I begin?
 London definitely did not fail to deliver!
 It really is such a charming city that I haven’t had a single moment to feel sad, and it’s not just because I am on holiday!
 There’s something about this city that really draws me in.
 Forget the plans of moving to Seattle!
 London, here I come!
 Haha